janosh/pymatgen-2-paper/paper/main.typ

 + The growing importance of research data management
 + The rise of automated workflows for reproducible simulations and experiments
 + Increasing use of machine learning for materials property prediction
-+ Greater availability of computational resources, enabling more complex analyses
++ Greater availability of computational resources, enabling more complex analyses, machine learning tasks, and simulations

 //#pmg is an open-source Python library for materials analysis, offering tools from basic crystallographic operations to complex electronic structure analysis @ong_python_2013 @jain_commentary_2013.
 Key features include:

 Today, #pmg aims to accelerate materials discovery by providing a comprehensive toolkit for researchers at all levels @curtarolo_highthroughput_2013.
 While pymatgen’s original goals—such as crystallographic operations and electronic structure analysis—remain central, its capabilities have grown substantially to support a broad spectrum of tasks in computational materials science.
-Today, pymatgen offers powerful tools for crystallographic and structural analysis, electronic structure parsing, thermodynamic and phase diagram construction, and seamless integration with various DFT codes.
-Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics.
+Today, pymatgen offers powerful tools for crystallographic and structural analysis including coordination environment analysis, electronic structure parsing, thermodynamic and phase diagram construction, analysis of phonon properties and seamless integration with various DFT codes.
+Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics. #pmg therefore aims to be a powerful, flexible, and reliable software tool @horton_promises_2021 in the growing complexity of computational materials science.

-== Statement of Need

-The growing complexity of computational materials science requires powerful, flexible, and reliable software tools @horton_promises_2021. #pmg addresses this need by offering:

-+ A unified framework for core materials analyses
-+ Robust algorithms for diverse materials data
-+ Interoperability with popular DFT codes and databases
+== Interoperability and Comparative Tools
-+ Open-source development encouraging community contributions

-#pmg complements other materials science software and we will discuss the package infrastructure and dependent codes below.
-The closest software of similar popularity is likely ASE @larsen_atomic_2017.
-However, the design philosophy and use cases of both software are different and partially complementary. #pmg and ASE can be used alongside each other.
-Both packages provide parsers for DFT and quantum chemistry codes and general analysis and manipulation tools for molecules and structures.
-However, ASE enables quantum-chemical simulations by tightly integrating quantum-chemical calculators and MD and other structural optimization capabilities.
-In contrast, #pmg focuses more on providing materials data analysis functionalities and parsers for quantum-chemical simulations. #pmg's strength lies in its comprehensive coverage of materials analysis tasks and integration capabilities @jain_computational_2016.
+#pmg complements other materials science tools, notably ASE @larsen_atomic_2017.
+While both offer parsers for DFT and quantum chemistry codes, as well as tools for structure and molecule manipulation, their focus differs.
+ASE emphasizes simulation workflows, integrating quantum-chemical calculators and molecular dynamics.
+In contrast, #pmg centers on materials data analysis,@jain_computational_2016 supporting tasks from oxidation state prediction to thermal conductivity modeling.
+The two are thus complementary and often used together.
+One of #pmg's strengths is its interoperability, as it has the capability to read various molecule and structure file formats and to retrieve molecules and structures from databases.
+Furthermore, it provides interfaces to DFT codes (e.g., VASP, Quantum Espresso) or post-processing tools such as Phonopy.

 = Community Adoption and Impact
 *@ Seán*